Trenton Group: Napanee Limestone

 The Napanee is a thin bedded deep water limestone.
 The formation is composed of thin interbedded wackestone and shale.
 This formation can be organic rich in parts and sub surface is dark grey to blackish, while at surface it will weather to a tan or buff color.
-Fossils can be abundant including bryozoans, brachiopods, crinoids, trilobites, and other molluscs.
+Fossils can be abundant including bryozoans, brachiopods, crinoids, trilobites, and other mollusks.
 Dalmanella rogata is rather common.